smartheim/ui-maintenance/README.md

   - Average and longtime resource observe service fragment with warnings.
   - log feed: The last x log lines and link to Logtail if existing
   - openHabian fragment: Update/package status

+## Pitfals

+* Vue v-model does not work with custom components: https://github.com/vuejs/vue/issues/7830
+* The incremental bundle watch/build sometimes fails on file change.
+Just change the file once more.

 Cheers,
 David Graeff